ataberk-xyz/ataberk-xyz.github.io/_posts/2019-09-02-hackthebox-onetwoseven-writeup-eng.md

 ![web page]({{site.url}}/assets/images/onetwoseven/http_firstlook.png)

 Someone had made beautiful web application for us.
 Great job.
 After visiting some pages on website, I understood that this one is web service for generating personal websites for clients.
 Just look at that image.
 You will see there are some buttons on header.
 Three buttons...
-First one is button for redirecting to home page.
+First one is for redirecting to home page.
 Second one is showing statistics about how many user are registered, open web sockets, etc.

 ![stat page]({{site.url}}/assets/images/onetwoseven/http_stats.png)